swiftlang/swift-org-website/_posts/2024-06-20-ready-for-swift-6.md

 ![A Swift Package Index compatibility matrix showing a green checkmark against Swift 6 compatibility](/assets/images/ready-for-swift-6-blog/package-compatibility-with-swift-6.png)

 When compiling packages to check compatibility with Swift 6, the Swift Package Index uses whichever language mode the package author specifies.
-A package can be compatible with Swift 6 before it adopts the Swift 6 language mode and strict concurrency checks.
+A package can be compatible with Swift 6 before it adopts the Swift 6 language mode and strict concurrency checks and the matrix only ever shows compatibility.
+Whether you adopt a package with potential data race safety issues is yours to make.

 ## Call to Action: Adopt the Swift 6 Language Mode